thomaswp/SimpleAIF/README.md

 4. Verify that the server is running by visiting `http://localhost:<port>/` in your browser.
 You should see a message like `Hello, world!`.

 To stop the server, run `docker ps` to get the container ID, and then `docker stop <container_id>`.

+### Deployment checklist

+Before deployment steps (above):
+* Make sure to do a `git pull` to make sure you code is up to date.
+* Make sure your config.yaml is up to date.
+* If using a pre-built model, make sure the model is up-to-date, located in the server/data folder, and that the config.yaml's `model_database` field matches it (without the .db extension).

+After deployment steps:
+* Make sure that your client loads the .css file served at `https://<server_url>/static/progress.css`.
+* Test all problems that will be deployed manually to see if they work as expected.
+* Test condition assignment - try logging in with a few different accounts and make sure some see the feedback and others don't.
+* Test logging: make sure that the Logging.db database contains entries in the MainEvent and CodeSatates tables.
+  * You can do this via the command line following the instructions [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-sqlite-on-ubuntu-20-04).
+  * Try `SELECT * FROM MainEvent;` and `SELECT * FROM CodeStates;` to see if they contain any entries, and make sure they match your testing.